cmu-delphi/covidcast-indicators/validator/README.md

 ## Adding checks

 To add a new validation check, define the check as a `Validator` class method in `validate.py`.
 Each check should append a descriptive error message to the `raised` attribute if triggered.
-All checks should allow the user to override exception raising for a specific file using the `exception_override` setting in `params.json`.
+All checks should allow the user to override exception raising for a specific file using the `suppressed_errors` setting in `params.json`.

 This features requires that the `check_data_id` defined for an error uniquely identifies that combination of check and test data.
 This usually takes the form of a tuple of strings with the check method and test identifier, and test data filename or date, geo type, and signal name.

 Add the newly defined check to the `validate()` method to be executed.
 It should go in one of three sections:

 * data sanity checks where a data file is compared against static format settings,
-* data trend and value checks where a set of data is compared against recent API data, from the previous few days,
+* data trend and value checks where a set of source data (can be one or several days) is compared against recent API data, from the previous few days,
-* data trend and value checks where a set of data is compared against long term API data, from a few months ago
+* data trend and value checks where a set of source data is compared against long term API data, from the last few months